jordanhe2/Yob-Hosting/docs/index.md

 ---
 ## Getting Started
 Follow [this tutorial](./tutorials/getting_started.md) to familiarize yourself with the basics of Yob.
-More advanced users can check out [the reference](./reference.md) to learn more.
+More advanced users can check out [the reference](./references/reference.md) to learn more.

+Keep in mind we are still building all of the docs for Yob, so if you click on a link only to find an empty page we apologize.

+Thank you for using Yob!